oakes/full-stack-boot-example/README.md

 Elapsed time: 14.898 sec
 ```

-The backend REPL server started on port 41183 (and the frontend REPL server on port 9009**.
+The backend REPL server started on port 41183 (port 9009 is the frontend REPL server).

 **Step two**: connect to the server repl.
 In Emacs, I can open `src/clj/full_stack_boot_example/core.clj` and connect with `M-x cider-connect` to `localhost` port `41183`.
 Your port may vary!